Your coverage options

 If you chose Original Medicare and want to add drug coverage, you can join a separate Medicare drug plan.
 Medicare drug coverage is optional.
 It’s available to everyone with Medicare.

 Most Medicare Advantage Plans include Part D coverage.
 In most types of Medicare Advantage Plans, you can’t join a separate Medicare drug plan.
-Types of plans where you can join a separate Medicare drug plan
+What types of plans let me join a separate Medicare drug plan?

 Plans cover a variety of brand-name and generic prescription drugs.
 Each plan has a list of covered drugs, called a “formulary,” that can vary in cost and specific drugs covered.